 A code-compliant repair means a roof that performs as designed.

 A typical supplement adds items the original estimate missed — items that are code-required, manufacturer-specified, or physically necessary for a proper installation.
 On an average residential reroof, these add up to thousands in recovered revenue per job.
 If your team does 10 jobs a month, that's tens of thousands in annual revenue that was already owed to you.
-SupSonic costs $79–$199/month.
+SupSonic starts at $39/month.

 SupSonic's recommendations come from analyzing real roofing supplement jobs from real roofing contractors.
-Every Xactimate code is verified against MCX source files.
+SupSonic uses standardized industry data structures to ensure seamless Macro imports.
 Every building code citation is cross-referenced to current IRC and local amendments.
 Every manufacturer reference links to actual warranty documentation.

 This isn't a generic checklist.
 It's a system trained on how real supplement specialists actually work — what they add, what codes they use, and what verbiage gets claims approved.